MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

-# Type System
+# Data Shape

-Module `DataKnot` permits describing the shape of data and the signature of queries.
+In `DataKnots`, the structure of vectorized data is described using *shape* objects.

     using DataKnots:
         OPT,